Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

 doc_template["cells"] = [];

-Let's see what templates we have received:
+Let's see what templates we got.:

 doc_template